eileenv8/Eileens-Knowledge-Garden-Pipeline/content/Writing/Personal Essays/Fruiting Body/Green Woman.md

 I write from these gooey depths and at the end, he proofs it.

-I suppose, in hindsight, that my melancholic navel-gazing was my answer to the great-grandmother's question: "What are you doing for yourself these days?"
+I suppose, in hindsight, that my melancholic navel-gazing was my answer to our son's great-grandmother's question: "What are you doing for yourself these days?"

 --